-It can suddenly hit you, out of the blue, a pain in your lower, middle or upper back that causes you to stop in your tracks.
+It can suddenly hit you, out of the blue – a pain in your lower, middle, or upper back that causes you to stop in your tracks.
 It almost never happens at a convenient time or place, and for most of us, it will always happen when you’ve got something highly important to do.
-Before we show you 2017’s best strains for back pain, let’s understand a little bit more about back pain and how marijuana can help.
+Before we show you 2020’s best strains for back pain, let’s understand a little bit more about back pain and how marijuana can help.

-Back pain is extremely complicated, for some people the pain can last for an hour or two, while others will suffer for days or even weeks at a time.
+Back pain is extremely complicated, and for some people, the pain can last for an hour or two, while others will suffer for days or even weeks at a time.

 Causes of Back Pain

-The most common causes of back pain are strained muscles, ligaments and muscle spasms which can be a result of lifting something improperly, an abrupt and awkward movement or even an infection.
+The most common causes of back pain are strained muscles and ligaments and muscle spasms, which can be a result of lifting something improperly, an abrupt and awkward movement, or even an infection.